lucapette/web/main/content/writing/my-engineering-management-values.md

 - The rest of pull-requests (meaning code) stay free from tangential conversations about style, conventions and what not (those would be defined in the developer book as "how we work").
-- Your team will have a history of how operational decisions were made.
+- The team will have a history of how operational decisions were made.
 - The developer book is always in sync.
-Can you believe I had teams with up-to-date docs?
+Can you believe that I have run teams with up-to-date docs?

 Of course, the list of topics I provided is only an example.
-Different companies have different needs, so the developer book should reflect that.
+Different companies have different needs and the developer book should reflect that.

 Good examples of topics you may want to cover in the document are:

-- Diagrams (sequences, architecture)
+- Diagrams (sequences, architecture).
-- Incident management
+- Incident management.
-- Reference readings
+- Reference readings.

 ### Internal blogging